-HAA Basketball is a member of the Nashoba Youth Basketball League and offers programs for children in Grades K-8, as well as in-town Adult Basketball.
+HAA Basketball is a member of the Nashoba Youth Basketball League and offers programs for children in Grades K-9, as well as in-town Adult Basketball.

-Grades 3-8: Programs for these ages generally consist of 2 practices per week and 1 weekend game against teams from nearby towns.
+Grades 3-6: Programs for these ages generally consist of 2 practices per week and 1 weekend game against teams in the Nashoba League.
+These teams are from nearby towns such as Bolton, Clinton, Stow, Lancaster, Boylston, Maynard and possibly a few other.
 The groups are broken down as follows:

-Adult Basketball: This co-ed program plays Monday and Wednesday nights from 8:00 pm to 9:30 pm at the Bromfield high school gym.
+Adult Basketball: This co-ed program plays Monday and Thursday nights from 8:30 pm to 10:00 pm at the Hildreth Elementary School gym.
 Starting the first full week of November and continuing through the last full week of March.
 A fee of $100 is required.
 This is pickup type play for men and women 18 or over.